-I have been wondering about my own struggles with change, and how this connects with the challenges faced by children with autism.
+I have been wondering about my own struggles with change, and how this connects with the challenges faced by children on the Autism spectrum.
 My first reaction to sweeping change that comes from above (top down business model – or perhaps more spiritual…) is often resistance.
 I don’t want to do things differently if I feel what I am doing is working, efficient, logical, effective, familiar, or comfortable.
 I suppose I carry a bit of that old ‘if it ain’t broke…’ attitude around with me, and I am willing to bet that I’m not alone in this.

-Transitions and change can be difficult for children with autism, and can at times trigger reactions or behaviours that are challenging to navigate.
+Transitions and change can be difficult for children with autism/Autistic children, and can at times trigger reactions or behaviours that are challenging to navigate.
 A change in routine, a change in plans, a change in environment, a change of activities, or even a change in the furniture layout, lighting, or sound, might be the culprit that causes a dramatic meltdown.
-Understanding that this reaction is an extension and possibly a magnification of our own experiences with change may assist us in understanding the experience of those with autism.
+Understanding that this reaction is an extension and possibly a magnification of our own experiences in responding to change may assist us in understanding the experience of those on the Autism spectrum.

 It sometimes takes me a while to process the idea of something new, and warm to it.
 There are tools I use to handle change and I can shift and maneuver strategies depending on the need or situation: